 Cyclic Neutropenia (Gray Collie Syndrome)

-Cyclic Neutropenia (CN) is a recessive stem cell disorder that affects both smooth and rough collies.
+Cyclic Neutropenia (CN) is a fatal recessive stem cell disorder that affects both smooth and rough collies.
 Also known as Cyclic Hematopoiesis or "Gray Collie Syndrome," dogs affected by Cyclic Neutropenia appear visibly lighter than non-affected littermates - even from puppies with the Merle coloration.

 Animal Genetics accepts buccal swab, blood, and dewclaw samples for testing.
 Sample collection kits are available and can be ordered at test now.